ski-freak/Atnia/content/main/Card Game/Card Game Info Dump Doc.md

 ### Shared Round
 During each round players will take turns playing cards and taking actions.
 These actions include:
 - Pass - When both players pass, if cards are being played, all cards resolve, and if no cards are being played, move onto the next step/phase of the round.
 Everything basically revolves around this double pass system, both players pass, then everything resolves and/or you move to the next step/phase.
-- Play a card or ability (see "playing cards").
+- Play a Card or Ability - See "Playing Cards".
-- Attack - During the main phase while you have priority and there are no unresolved effects, you may start an attack.
-You may only attack twice per round.
+- Attack / Enter Combat - See "Combat".

 ### Round Phases:
 1 - Round Start (unflip, beginning step)